Educational Psychology M.Ed. with a concentration in School Psychology

 How Do I Become A School Psychologist?

-The Texas State Board of Examiners of Psychologists (TSBEP) licenses school psychologists in the State of Texas as Licensed Specialists in School Psychology (LSSP).
-The LSSP can be obtained with a graduate degree in psychology with the completion of at least 60 hours that include a practicum and internship.
+The Texas State Board of Examiners of Psychologists (TSBEP) licenses school psychologists in the State of Texas as Licensed School Psychologists (LSP).
+The LSP can be obtained with a graduate degree in psychology with the completion of at least 60 hours, including a practicum and internship in school psychology.
+The Texas licensure requirements can be found on the TSBEP website.
 Information on licensing and credentialing requirements in other states can be found at NASP's website.

 Funding